yvvki/bunup/docs/docs/guide/workspaces.md

 # Bunup Workspaces

 Effortlessly manage **multiple packages in a monorepo** with Bunup’s built-in workspace support.

-With a single configuration file and a single command, you can build all your packages at once.
+This eliminates the need for separate build configurations and multiple commands for each package.With a single configuration file and a single command, you can build all your packages at once.

 ## Creating a Workspace Configuration